Cam Newton's 3 TD passes help Panthers beat Lions 27-24

 Newton came under fire for making sexist comments to a female reporter this week.
 He apologized after losing an endorsement deal and getting criticized by the NFL.

 Newton threw a 6-yard TD pass to rookie Christian McCaffrey to pull the Panthers into a 10-10 tie early in the second quarter and a 10-yard pass to Devin Funchess for a tiebreaking score with 48 seconds left in the first half.
-With a perfectly lofted 31-yard pass to Benjamin, Newton put Carolina up 24-10 early in the third.
+With a perfectly lofted 31-yard pass to Benjamin, the 2015 NFL MVP put Carolina up 24-10 early in the third.

-“He did a real nice job under some unfortunate circumstances,” Carolina coach Ron Rivera said.

 Detroit (3-2) struggled to move the ball in the air and on the ground until late in the game.

-Matthew Stafford, limping after being sacked and hit a lot, threw a 4-yard TD pass to tight end Darren Fells with 5:56 left and a 20-yard pass for a score to the former professional basketball player with 3:22 to go.
-The quarterback didn’t have as much success connecting with starting tight end Eric Ebron, who dropped a pass in the end zone and had another pass go through his hands.
+Matthew Stafford, limping after being sacked several times and hit on other plays, threw a 4-yard TD pass to Darren Fells with 5:56 left and a 20-yard pass for a score to the former professional basketball player with 3:22 to go.

-Even though Ebron has a history of dropping passes, Detroit coach Jim Caldwell insisted he’s not concerned about it.

-“No one was perfect out there, and he came back in the game and made a catch or two, so I wouldn’t say it is in his head,” Caldwell said.
-“Obviously, it is not what you want to see, but he wasn’t our problem.”

 TAKING A BREAK